gulzerr/crush-review/dev.to.md

 ## 🛠 What I Built

-I created an **AI Debugging Assistant**, a powerful command-line tool built with TypeScript that helps backend developers automatically detect, explain, and fix issues in their projects.
+I created an **AI Debugging and Automated Refactoring Assistant**, a powerful command-line tool built with TypeScript that helps backend developers automatically detect, explain, and fix issues in their projects.
 This tool scans your code using TypeScript, ESLint, and test runners, and when errors are found, it integrates with **Amazon Q Developer CLI** to offer intelligent explanations and suggestions directly from the terminal.

 It solves the common pain point of context-switching between terminal and browser or IDE for debugging — bringing AI assistance to the CLI where developers spend a lot of time.